XCSoar/XCSoar/README.md

-XCSoar README
+XCSoar-TE README
 =============

-XCSoar is a tactical glide computer for Android, Linux, Mac OS X, Windows and Windows CE/Mobile.
+XCSoar-TE is a tactical glide computer for Android, Linux, Mac OS X, Windows and Windows CE/Mobile.
+It was forked from XCSoar.

 This file is aimed at developers.
 Users should read the manual which can be found on the XCSoar home page (<http://www.xcsoar.org/>).